• Skip to primary navigation

 Sweet and Sticky Bacon Jam

-Enticingly sweet, smoky, and sticky, homemade Bacon Jam will transform bread or crackers into an instant appetizer, or slather it onto a bun to take your burger to the next level!
+Enticingly sweet, smoky, and sticky, homemade bacon onion jam recipe will transform bread or crackers into an instant appetizer, or slather it onto a bun to take your burger to the next level!

 Print Pin Rate Save Saved